Stripped (Christina Aguilera album): Legacy

 Despite the heavy criticism received upon release, Stripped has gone on to earn acclaim.
 The album's fifteenth anniversary in 2017 saw several critics reevaluate the album in a more positive light.
 Vice writer Sophie Wilkinson stated in a retrospective review, "Stripped still has merits beyond the cliché of a former teen star removing her saccharine casing to reveal her womanhood".
 She added that the album relayed feministic messages and that "15 years on, the album still gives any woman the confidence to speak up and be heard, to take charge of her sexuality and ownership of her body, or even just sing along loud enough to amplify its messages".
 In a Billboard article, Jeff Benjamin praised Aguilera for her feminist sentiment on the album's second track and fourth single "Can't Hold Us Down", while maintaining an openly sexual image, noting that it was not expected of feminists to be sexual at the time of the album's release.
 Benjamin also praised the album's ability to shift between genres and the personal content featured.
-He went on to say that Aguilera was continuing the legacy that "Aguilera helped build after the likes of Donna Summer, Madonna and Cher".'
+He went on to say that Aguilera was continuing the legacy that "Aguilera helped build after the likes of Donna Summer, Madonna and Cher".
 The Fader named it one of the greatest, most "crucial" albums recorded by women.

 HuffPost noted that with Stripped, Aguilera led the charge at the beginning of the 21st century in influencing and introducing the next generation feminist rhetoric into pop culture.
-In 2018, the enduring impact of Stripped was noted by the Los Angeles Times and several other pop media outlets including Fuse, Genius and Vinyl with consensus; "Stripped proves as the blueprint for honest and raw female pop".
+In 2018, the enduring impact of Stripped was noted by the Los Angeles Times and other media outlets including Fuse, Genius and Vinyl with consensus; "Stripped proves as the blueprint for honest and raw female pop".
 Crack writer Emma Garland wrote that the album "is best measured by its cultural impact on those it was always intended for – a mass audience of young people who [...] had spent much of the late 90's and early 00's being patronised by an industry that served them dynamic but spiritually void bubblegum pop washed down with empowerment slogans from the Spice Girls".
 PopMatters editor Kimberley Hill named Stripped "one of 2002’s most intelligent and successful outings and among its most controversial, too", and praised the album for "tackling once-taboo subjects such as casual sex, infidelity, misogyny, feminism, and domestic violence".
 Carcy Magazine noted that with the release of Stripped Aguilera became "the queen of misfits", as she tackled "youth's silenced torments — mental health, sexuality, eating disorders", and she "shattered the schizophrenic denial of an industry both puritanical and sex-obsessed".